2023-11-08 10:09:24

 A prohibitive cost

 Oil companies only see advantages in this carbon capture technology, either in the air or immediately coming out of factory chimneys.
 The activity is close to their skills and allows them to continue to exploit their oil rather than having to venture into other much less lucrative professions, such as wind or solar power.
-It could even be a very profitable business for Occidental Petroleum.
+It might even be a very profitable business for Occidental Petroleum.
 Firstly because it has already pre-sold carbon credits to companies keen to green their balance sheets, to Airbus for example, but also because this will allow it… to produce more oil.
 The CO2 buried in the Permian deposits will push the oil remaining there towards the exit.

 We understand the ire of environmentalist associations who see it as a ploy to resist the energy transition and the reduction in hydrocarbon production that it implies.
 Especially since this technology, subsidized by the federal government, has still not proven its effectiveness at the industrial level and its cost is, for the moment, prohibitive compared to the reduction in emissions that it promises.